-The most useful testing tool you'll want to familiarize yourself with is effect.testing.SequenceDispatcher.
-Using this with effect.sync_perform() in your unit tests will allow you to perform your effects while both ensuring that the expected intents are performed, as well as provide the results of those effects.
+The most useful testing tool you'll want to familiarize yourself with is effect.testing.perform_sequence().
+Using this in your unit tests will allow you to perform your effects while ensuring that the expected intents are performed in the expected order, as well as provide the results of those effects.